Investigators Say Austin 'Serial Bomber' May Have Used Tripwire In Latest Blast

 "With this tripwire, this changes things," said Christopher Combs, special agent in charge of the FBI's San Antonio office.
 "It's more sophisticated.
 It's not targeted to individuals.
 We're very concerned that with tripwires, a child could be walking down a sidewalk and hit something."

+"We have been conditioned ... over the last week, week and a half to keep an eye out for packages, and that's a fairly easy thing to do.
+If you didn't order something, then don't pick up a package on your front door," she said.
+"But just walking down the street or walking your dog or rolling over a wire that can't be seen. ...
+It's scary."

+"My son rides his bike all over this neighborhood, rides it down to the Greenbelt," she said.
+"I guess we can't do that.
+I'm not real sure."

-Manley said it was too soon to know the motive behind the attacks or label them as domestic terror.
+The city's police chief said it was too soon to know the motive behind the attacks or label them as domestic terror.

-"That is something we are going to analyze," he said.
+"That is something we are going to analyze," Manley said.
 "We are clearly dealing with what we expect to be a serial bomber at this point, based on the similarities between what is now the fourth device. ...
 We will have to determine if we see a specific ideology behind this, or something that will lead us, along with our federal partners, to make that decision."

 "As we said from the beginning, we were not willing to classify this as terrorism, as hate, because we just don't know enough," he added.
 "And what we have seen now is a significant change from what appeared to be three very targeted attacks, to what was last night an attack that would have hit a random victim that happened to walk by.
 So we've definitely seen a change in the method that this suspect ... is using."